opendocsg/slw-judgments-backfill/2001_SGHC_87/report.md

  [Emphasis added.]

 48\.
-The distinction between an application to appeal out of time and other applications to extend time was reiterated in the judgment of Lai Kew Chai J for the Court of Appeal in _Lim Hwee Meng v Citadel Investment Pte Ltd_ [1998] 3 SLR 601 which cited _The Tokai Maru_ with approval.
+The distinction between an application to appeal out of time and other applications to extend time was reiterated in the judgment of Lai Kew Chai J for the Court of Appeal in _Lim Hwee Meng v Citadel Investment Pte Ltd_ <span class="citation">[1998] 3 SLR 601</span> which cited _The Tokai Maru_ with approval.

 4       9.
-Since then, the observations of Sir Thomas Bingham MR in _Costellow_ have been cited again with approval in the judgment of L P Thean JA for the Court of Appeal in _Leong Mei Chuan v Chan Teck Hock David_ [2001] 2 SLR 17.
+Since then, the observations of Sir Thomas Bingham MR in _Costellow_ have been cited again with approval in the judgment of L P Thean JA for the Court of Appeal in _Leong Mei Chuan v Chan Teck Hock David_ <span class="citation">[2001] 2 SLR 17</span>.

 50\.
 It was therefore clear to me that the arguments of Mr Singh were departing from the principles as laid down by our Court of Appeal.